libp2p/js-libp2p/doc/GETTING_STARTED.md

 ## What is next

 There are a lot of other concepts within `libp2p`, that are not covered in this guide.
 For additional configuration options we recommend checking out the [Configuration Readme](./CONFIGURATION.md) and the [examples folder](../examples).
+For guidelines on how to enable discoverability and connectivity for your node environment and use case, you can check the [Discoverability and Connectivity Readme](./DISCOVERABILITY_AND_CONNECTIVITY.md).
 If you have any problems getting started, or if anything isn't clear, please let us know by submitting an issue!

 [transport]: https://github.com/libp2p/js-interfaces/tree/master/src/transport